zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_remove.md

-## zarf package list
+## zarf package remove

-List out all of the packages that have been deployed to the cluster
+Use to remove a Zarf package that has been deployed already

 ```
-zarf package list [flags]
+zarf package remove {PACKAGE_NAME} [flags]
 ```

 ### Options

 ```
+      --components string   Comma-separated list of components to uninstall
-  -h, --help   help for list
+  -h, --help                help for remove
 ```

 ### Options inherited from parent commands